Keyfactor/k8s-orchestrator/scripts/kubernetes/README.md

 ## Quickstart
 Assuming you've got `kubectl` configured to connect to your Kubernetes cluster and `jq` installed, you can run the following command to create the service account, role and role binding.

+**NOTE**: If you have more than one cluster, you may need to change the index of the array in the script above to match the cluster you want to use.
+Assumes index is 0
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/Keyfactor/kubernetes-orchestrator/main/scripts/kubernetes/create_service_account.sh)
 ```
+**NOTE**: If you have more than one cluster, you may need to change the index of the array in the script above to match the cluster you want to use.
+Assumes index is 0

 ## Manual Steps
 If you prefer to manually create and/or modify the service account, role and role binding, you can follow the steps below.